pretix/pretix-docs/docs/guides/payment/mollie.md

 ![Plugins settings page.
 The "Payment providers" tab is open, displaying the plugins for bank transfer, Mollie, PayPal, and Stripe, all of which are active.](../../assets/screens/payment-providers/plugins-top.png "Available plugins")

-Navigate to :navpath:Your Event → Settings → Plugins:.
+Navigate to :navpath:Your event → Settings → Plugins:.
 Switch to the :btn:Payment providers: tab.
 This page displays the Mollie plugin at the top.
 If it is active, it will have a green ":fa3-check: Active" tag, a white "Disable" button, and two drop-down menus.